Cannon-Clary College of Education

 1. Complete application pdf with application fee.

-2. Hold a valid teaching license and standard building administrator license (or have completed program requirements to receive a standard building administrator license at an accredited institution of higher learning) with at least four years of licensed classroom teaching experience.
+2. Hold a valid teaching license and standard building administrator license (or have completed program requirements to receive a standard building administrator license at an accredited institution of higher learning) with at least three years of licensed classroom teaching experience.

 3. Hold a master's degree in a related field from a regionally accredited institution.

 4. Have a graduate GPA of 3.00 or higher.